leandromoreira/cdn-up-and-running/README.md

 CDNs are able to make the services faster by placing the content (a media file, page, a game, javascript, a json response, etc) closer to the users.

-When a user wants to consume a service, the CDN routing system will deliver the "best" node where the content is likely already cached and closer to the client.
+When a user wants to consume a service, the CDN routing system will deliver the "best" node where the content is likely **already cached and closer to the client**.
 Don't worry about the loose use of the word best in here.
 I hope that throughout the reading, the understanding of what is the best node will be elucidated.

 ## The CDN stack